alstjr13/Large-Language-Model-Project/README.md

 The main focus of choosing these models were based on the max_length (input)

-Bidirectional Encoder Representations from Transformers (BERT) was used to predict whether a review is incentivized or not incentivized using imported dataset form Qiao et al. (2020).
+Bidirectional Encoder Representations from Transformers (BERT) was used to predict whether a review is incentivized or not incentivized using imported dataset from -.

 Review dataset having approximately 11,000,000 data with review texts and labels were used to train the pre-trained models.